Free State of Galveston: Vice businesses

 Casinos offering illegal gambling and drinking were the largest tourist draws on the island.
 Though the Maceos operated the island's biggest casinos, they generally were very tolerant of competing clubs and casinos, provided their owners understood and respected the Maceos' authority.
 By the 1930s, Seawall Boulevard was filled with lavish casinos; other areas of town also had pockets of gambling.
 As late as 1950, about 300 businesses, ranging from grocery stores to barber shops, operated slot machines.
 Bars were even more ubiquitous; according to one report in 1927, 489 drinking establishments were in the city, more than any other city on the Gulf Coast and among the highest concentrations in the nation.
 The red-light district, centered on Postoffice Street, was kept entirely separate from the nightclubs and other entertainment venues.
-It was so successful that the island for a time had the highest concentration of prostitutes in the world (one of every 62 residents), working in more than 50 bordellos in addition to other smaller establishments.
+It was so successful that the island for a time had the highest concentration of prostitutes in the world (one of every 62 residents), working in more than fifty bordellos in addition to other smaller establishments.
 The financial success of these vice industries attracted mobsters such as New York's Albert Anastasia and Chicago's Al Capone, who tried to enter Galveston's market without success.
 Capone's enforcer Frank Nitti, in fact, had been a former partner of Galveston Downtown Gang leader Jack Nounes before the Maceo era.

 Galveston became a major port of entry for illegal liquor from Mexico and Canada, shipped through the Caribbean and distributed from the island throughout Texas and to other destinations.
+William McCoy, known as the "King of the Rum Runners," was a significant figure during this time, helping to supply Galveston with liquor smuggled from the Caribbean.
+McCoy's operations were critical in sustaining the island's vice economy, particularly during Prohibition when the demand for illegal alcohol soared.
 Galveston became the primary supplier for Houston, Dallas, Denver, St. Louis and Omaha; indeed some shipments reached as far north as Detroit.
 This traffic helped to offset the gradual loss of shipping traffic in the cotton and sulfur trades.